-French made his Test debut in England in 1986, when he appeared both against New Zealand and India.
-Off with the England team in 1986-87, French now found himself as deputy to Richards.
-The latter's keeping came in for some sharp press criticism; French found himself again recalled for the One-day Internationals.
-French began the 1987 summer as England's man.
+When Richards’s keeping came in for some sharp press criticism, French found himself again recalled for the One-day Internationals and began the 1987 summer as England's man.
 He appeared set on a long run in Test cricket, then in the first month of 1988, he suffered a finger injury.
 Downton moved back into pole position.
 Further injuries in 1989 lost him any opportunity of grabbing the England job back, though he was still considered by many the best wicket-keeper in the country.
+After his Test playing days were over, French joined the Gatting-led 1990 rebel tour to South Africa.
 He continued to serve Nottinghamshire until illness forced him to retire in 1995.